expo/expo/CONTRIBUTING.md

 1. Navigate to the **docs/** directory and run `yarn`.
 2. Start the project with `yarn dev` (make sure you don't have another server running on port `3002`).
 3. Navigate to the docs you want to edit: `cd docs/pages/`.
+4. If you update an older version, ensure the relevant changes are copied into `docs/pages/versions/unversioned/` for API docs.

 ## 📝 Writing a Commit Message